 For a much nicer experience, try to visit Lake Bled in the spring or fall.
 April, May, September, and October are particularly good months to visit.
-There is still a high chance of good weather during these months, but you’ll also raise your chances of enjoying quieter surroundings during your visit.
+Bled, Slovenia’s weather tends to be good during these months, but you’ll also raise your chances of enjoying quieter surroundings during your visit.

 Things to Do in Lake Bled

-There is an endless number of things to do in Lake Bled.
+There are an endless number of things to do in Lake Bled.
 Here are some of our best suggestions:

 Spend Time at Lake Bled

 Biking at Lake Bled

 The lake itself offers a variety of different activities to enjoy at any given time.
 Take a walk around the lake or rent a bike and cycle the distance.
 Renting bikes will cost you around 3 euros for an hour or 11 euros for a full day.
 If you want to get around even quicker with less energy, consider renting an E-bike.

 Taking time to hike the nearby trails is one of the best things to do in Lake Bled.
 There are more than 15 hiking and walking trails to choose from.
 One particularly great place to do this is at the Ojstrica lookout point on the west side of the lake.
 Hike this short (but steep) incline for stunning views of the lake and surrounding mountains.
 If you want an even higher view, ascend to the Velika Osojnica viewpoint.